Skip to content

 Stop a Voice Campaign

-Stopping a voice campaign resets the data, and a new instance of the campaign is created when you rerun the campaign.
+Stopping a voice campaign resets the data, and creates a new instance of the campaign when you rerun the campaign.

 Steps to stop a campaign:

-1. Click the Stop button under ACTIONS for the campaign you want to stop.
+1. Select Stop under ACTIONS for the campaign you want to stop.

-2. A Stop Campaign confirmation pop-up window is displayed.
-Click Stop.
+2. A Stop Campaign confirmation pop-up window appears.
+Select Stop.

 Stop Campaign Confirmation